-Uniquely Colored Beaches: The Big Island is surrounded by inimitable coastlines.
-One of the unique beaches past the South Point area is the green sand beach called Papakolea.
-You can get there by hiking over exposed rocky terrain or pay for a jeep ride there provided by some enterprising locals.
-Though the path can be windy and dusty, seeing an olivine-crystal sand beach is a once in a lifetime experience.
-Another must-see are the famous black-sand beaches at Punalu’u Beach near the town of Na’alehu where black sand particles, resulting from explosive confluence when hot molten lava abruptly hits the cold of the Pacific Ocean, glitters along the shore.
+Ruggedly beautiful coastlines surrounds the Big Island.
+One of the unique beaches past the South Point area is Papakolea green sand beach.
+You can get there by hiking over rocky terrain.
+Or you can pay for a jeep ride provided by enterprising locals.
+Although the path can be windy and dusty, seeing an olivine-crystal sand beach is a once in a lifetime experience.

-Secluded Beaches: Many will not realize that the Big Island, as a fairly geologically young volcanic island, does not have too many white sand beaches as compared to the other, older Hawaiian Islands.
-But here at Makalawena Beach near the town of Kailua-Kona you can find powdery white sand with aqua waters teeming with tropical fish for those who bring masks and snorkeling gear.
 If you are an avid snorkeler, the Big Island is the perfect place to be.
-Visit the Kapoho Tide Pools where the geothermally heated fresh waters collide with fresh ocean salt water, making this unlike any other snorkeling experience.
-Hapuna Beach near the Waikaloa Resort and Ho’okena Beach south of Captain Cook are places where you can find quiet beaches for sunbathing and swimming.
+Visit the Kapoho Tide Pools where the geothermally heated fresh water combine with ocean water.
+This makes this place unlike any other snorkeling experience.
+Hapuna Beach and Ho’okena Beach are places where you can find quiet beaches for sunbathing and swimming.

-Kalahuipua’a Fishponds: For guests staying or visiting grounds of the Mauna Lani Resort should make the effort to visit the Kalahuipua’a fishponds.
-These anchialine ponds, which are landlocked bodies of water with a subterranean connection to the ocean, were lovingly restored by the prominent local landowner and developer Francis H. I’i Brown.
-The most notable pond is the Love Pond, so-called in honor of Mr. Brown’s lady friend, Winona Love, is hidden away behind the primary fish ponds and is a serene place to enjoy an afternoon.
-The secluded pond is tricky to find, so we recommend talking to the Mauna Lani Bay Hotel concierge for directions on how to get there.
-One can swim there, so long as you are not wearing sunscreen, which is toxic for the type of rare Hawaii shrimp that lives in the pond.
+The most notable pond is the Love Pond.
+It’s called that in honor of Mr. Brown’s lady friend, Winona Love.
+The pond is a serene place to enjoy an afternoon.
+The pond is tricky to find, so we recommend talking to the Mauna Lani Bay Hotel concierge for directions.
+One can swim there, so long as you are not wearing sunscreen.
+This is because sunscreen is toxic for the type of rare Hawaii shrimp that lives in the pond.

-Kona Coffee Tour: If you are lucky enough to be in Kona in the first few weeks of November, we recommend attending the Annual Kona Coffee Cultural Festival, which is the oldest food-related festival in the state.
-Here you can try coffee from over 30 farms as well as thousands of coffee-inspired recipes and treats.
-If you are visiting any other time of the year, try the Kona Coffee Living History Farm and explore the mill on a self-guided tour.
+If you are in Kona in early November, we recommend attending the Annual Kona Coffee Cultural Festival.
+It’s the oldest food festival in the state.
+Here, you can try coffee from over 30 farms as well as thousands of coffee-inspired recipes and treats.
+If you are visiting any other time, explore the Kona Coffee Living History Farm on a self-guided tour.
 Bottom line?
-When on the Big Island, make sure you try the world-famous Kona coffee.
+If you’re looking for hot spots on the Big Island, make sure you check out its world-famous Kona coffee.

-Big Island Bees: To try something different from the typical beach day or hiking excursion, learn a bit about bee-keeping and creating sculptures out of wax hives.
-Spend an afternoon with your family and friends at the Big Island Bee Company which produces locally raised organic honey.
-The owner was once celebrated for his beehive sculptures in galleries in New York city and Washington DC.
-Some of the sculptures can be seen at the free museum on the history of beekeeping on site.
-Once the museum tour is done, visitors can also partake in a honey tasting.
+To try something different from the typical beach day or hiking excursion.
+Learn about bee-keeping and creating sculptures out of wax hives.
+Spend an afternoon with your family and friends at Big Island Bees which produces organic honey.
+Galleries in New York city and Washington DC have recognized the owner for his beehive sculptures.
+You can see some of the sculptures at the free museum, which tells about the history of beekeeping.
+You can also try honey tasting after the museum tour.